 Alternatives to Debt Consolidation

 There are essentially three alternatives to debt consolidation.
-Each comes with differing benefits to the consumer and provides different risk vs. reward scenarios.
+Each comes with differing benefits to the consumer and provides different risk versus reward scenarios.

 Debt Settlement or Debt Negotiation